-A non-binding referendum on the subject will once again be held in November 2020, with a yes/no choice to "Should Puerto Rico be immediately admitted into the Union as a state?"
-But even if it gets a big "yes," it's not enough to make the commonwealth a state.
+A non-binding referendum on the subject was once again held in November 2020, with a yes/no choice to the question "Should Puerto Rico be immediately admitted into the Union as a state?"
+Fifty-two percent voted "yes" while 47 percent voted "no." But even so, it's not enough to make the commonwealth a state.

 Puerto Rico is a self-governing commonwealth that is "associated" with the U.S. Thanks to a 1917 law, Puerto Ricans are U.S. citizens, but since Puerto Rico isn't a state, the island's inhabitants cannot vote in presidential elections.
 In an odd twist, they can vote in presidential primaries, because primaries are organized by the Democratic and Republican national committees, not the federal government [source: Helgesen].

 According to Article IV, Section 3 of the U.S. Constitution, only Congress has the ability to authorize the creation of a new state.
 Specifically, Section 3 prohibits the creation of new states from the territory of others without their consent, or the combining of two or more states without congressional approval [source: Monk].